boku-ilen/landscapelab-server/README.md

 * create the database schema and apply defaults
   * `python manage.py migrate` TODO
   * `python manage.py loaddata defaults.json` TODO

+# Setting up the production environment using bitnami

+* install the unofficial wheel builds for GDAL, Fiona and rasterio
+* add GDAL_LIBRARY_PATH and GEOS_LIBRARY_PATH to local_settings.py and point them to gdal20X.dll and geos_c.dll
+* add all local ip-adresses into ALLOWED_HOSTS in local_settings.py

 # Run the server
 * development: `python manage.py runserver`